Catholic and gay?

 |Hello everyone!
 I'm

-new to the group so I thought I would introduce myself and share a bit
+new here so I thought I would introduce myself and share a bit of my life's

-of my life's story.
-I must confess, it's actually been several years since
+story.
+I must confess, it's actually been several years since i've attended

-i've attended the Latin Mass.
-Mostly because, for a long time, the spirituality
+the Latin Mass.
+Mostly because, for a long time, the spirituality I was

-I was searching for had absolutely nothing to do with what kind of Mass
+searching for had absolutely nothing to do with what kind of Mass I attended,

 I was born and raised in Arkansas by very nominal Protestant parents.
 I wasn't really raised with any sort of appreciation for religion but somehow was drawn on a journey towards the Catholic Church when I was around 11 or 12 years old.